amyscotteng/HTMLemails/README.md

 ## Status
 Project is:
 In Progress.
-I'll be adding more designs in the coming weeks (ie three column, four column, etc)
+I'll be adding more designs in the coming weeks (ie three column, four column, etc).
+Please feel free to fork and make them your own.

 ## Contact
 Created by Amy Scott (amyscotteng@gmail.com)